Bellman Residual Minimization for Control: Geometry, Stationarity, and Convergence: Control Bellman residual (CBR)

 \subsection{Error bounds}

 As studied in~\citet{geist2017bellman}, in the policy evaluation setting, the objective $f$ is a strongly convex quadratic function and therefore admits a unique stationary point.
 In the control setting, there may exist multiple stationary points, and it is generally difficult to derive a relationship between the policy associated with each stationary point and the optimal policy.
-However, by leveraging the following general bound (\cref{thm:CBR-LFA:bound0}), we can to some extent infer the relationship between the solution obtained from a stationary point and the optimal policy as well as the optimal Q-function: \begin{proposition} For any $\theta \in {\mathbb R}^m$, we have
+However, by leveraging the following general bound (\cref{thm:CBR-LFA:bound0}), we can infer, to some extent, the relationship between the solution obtained from a stationary point and the optimal policy as well as the optimal Q-function: \begin{proposition} For any $\theta \in {\mathbb R}^m$, we have

 where ${\pi _\theta }(s) := \argmax _{a \in {\cal A}} Q_\theta (s,a)$. \end{proposition} That is, let us suppose we select a minimizer, $\theta$, of $f$ among the stationary points.
-Then, this amounts to finding a parameter $\theta$ that at least minimizes the upper bound on right-hand side of~\eqref{eq:CBR:error-bound1} and~\eqref{eq:CBR:error-bound2}.
-Especially, the second bound~\eqref{eq:CBR:error-bound2} provides an upper bound on the distance between the Q-function, $Q^{{\pi _\theta }}$, induced by the greedy policy corresponding to our computed $Q_\theta$ and $Q^*$.
-By minimizing $f$, we can find the best $\theta$ in terms of the upper bound given above.
+Then, this amounts to finding a parameter $\theta$ that at least minimizes the upper bounds on the right-hand sides of~\eqref{eq:CBR:error-bound1} and~\eqref{eq:CBR:error-bound2}.
+In particular, the second bound~\eqref{eq:CBR:error-bound2} provides an upper bound on the distance between the Q-function, $Q^{{\pi _\theta }}$, induced by the greedy policy corresponding to our computed $Q_\theta$ and $Q^*$.
+By minimizing $f$, we can find the best $\theta$ in terms of the upper bounds given above.
 Moreover, the following result shows that if $Q^*$ is sufficiently close to the function representation space ${\cal R}(\Phi)$, then $Q_{\theta ^*}$ is close to $Q^*$, where $\theta ^*$ is a minimizer of $f$ (\cref{thm:CBR-LFA:bound4}). \begin{proposition} Suppose that ${\theta ^*} = {\argmin _{\theta \in {\mathbb R}^m}}f(\theta )$.
 Then, we have